-Giving the readers proof of your success is actually what they want, and giving testimonial examples is the best way to gain their trust.
+Giving the readers proof of your success is actually what they want, and sharing testimonials on your website is the best way to gain their trust.

-This article will present to you top testimonial examples for your website to get your clients’ attention and make them trust you.
+This article will show you the best testimonial examples for your website to get your clients’ attention and some tips and tricks you may need.

 Table of contents